-In this set-up, identification may be under threat if an omitted time-varying variable is correlated with both the HHI and our dependent variables.
-This may happen if positive or negative shocks to local labour supply affect both the wage (and/or the contract type) workers are willing to accept, and the number of firms that find it attractive to operate in the local labour market.
-Similarly, shocks to local infrastructures may affect labour demand - hence concentration - and wages (and/or contract type through e.g. a compensating wage differential mechanism).
-As standard in the literature - see e.g. Marinescu et al. (2021), Azar et al. (2022), and Rinz (2022) - we tackle this issue by using a leave-one-out instrumental variable strategy.
-We instrument $\log(HHI)$ in local labor market l = (o, z) at time t with the average of $\log(1/N{o,z',t})$, where $N{o,z',t}$ is the number of firms with a positive number of hires in all other geographical areas z' for the same occupation o and time period t.
-Following this standard instrumental variable strategy enhances the comparability of our estimates with the rest of the literature.
-We discuss the identifying assumptions and tackle the limitations of the instrument in the next section.
+In this set-up, identification may be under threat if an omitted variable varies across local labour markets and over time, and is correlated with both the HHI and our dependent variables.
+This may occur if positive or negative shocks to local labour supply or demand affect both the wage (and/or the contract type) workers are willing to accept, and the number of firms that find it attractive to operate in the local labour market.
+For instance, if a school specialised in training students in skills that are particularly useful in certain occupations opens in a given geographical area.
+This will increase the supply of labour with those specific skills and likely reduce the corresponding wage and non-wage job attributes that firms are willing to offer.
+At the same time, it may increase the number of firms that find it attractive to operate in this area.
+If this reduces labor market concentration, it will generate a positive spurious correlation between concentration on the one hand and wages and contract type on the other hand.

+As standard in the literature - see e.g. Marinescu et al. (2021), Azar et al. (2022), and Rinz (2022) - we tackle this issue by using a quasi-leave-one-out instrumental variable strategy.
+We instrument $\log(HHI)$ in local labor market l = (o, z) at time t with the average of $\log (1/N{o,z',t})$, where $N{o,z',t}$ is the number of firms with a positive number of hires in all other geographical areas z' for the same occupation o and time period t.32 This instrument aims at capturing changes in labour market concentration taking place at the national level as a result, for example, of mergers or divestitures of large national companies.
+When such firms merge or split, this modifies the number of companies operating in all local labour markets where they are present without being correlated with idiosyncratic shocks in these markets.
+As a consequence, it generates an exogenous shock that allows to identify the causal impact of labour market concentration on wages and/or contract type.33